Avicity7/pyhelp/conditionals/README.md

 > **Tip!**
 >
 > In the statement `if isRaining`, most people may usually do it as `if (isRaining == true)`.
 This isn't necessary, since `isRaining` is already a boolean value.
-Unless you're using other types, you can just use the variable if it's a boolean.
+Unless you're using other types, you can just use the variable itself.

 ### `elif` statements